A White ice cream shop owner allegedly menaced BLM protesters. Then he falsely reported them to 911, authorities say.

 Gardner said he decided to bring the case to the attorney general’s office soon after he learned of the texts.

 “He wasn’t complying with any covid restrictions, he wasn’t cooperating with police, he wasn’t cooperating with the health department,” Gardner said.
-“You throw into that the issue of blatant racism and I thought that this really deserved some extra attention form the state’s attorney general’s office because it was something you can’t really deal with at the county level.”
+“You throw into that the issue of blatant racism and I thought that this really deserved some extra attention from the state’s attorney general’s office because it was something you can’t really deal with at the county level.”

 The lawsuit is the first case brought by the state under a law passed last summer after a viral video of Amy Cooper’s dispute with a Black birdwatcher in Central Park.
 Cooper, who is White, called the police to falsely report Christian Cooper, who is not related to her, had threatened her and her dog.
 The man had, in fact, asked her to leash her dog in that area of the park.